Run the hot-cache path without remembering every tuning note.

 LLAMA_MOE_HOT_CACHE_COLD_FIRST_ROW_INPUT Boolean, default on When shared cold input is enabled, this uses the first row as the canonical cold input row.
 That removes another small indexing/gather step from the cold lane.
 It is safe only in decode-style graph shapes where the active token input is shared by all cold slots.

 LLAMA_MOE_HOT_CACHE_BRANCH_REDUCE_MERGE Boolean, default on, architecture-dependent Lets a branch reduce its expert-slot outputs before the final hot/cold merge.
 For Gemma4 this is a comparison and fallback lever around direct decode merge.
-Qwen profiles currently do not use it because the Qwen path is tuned around direct decode merge and compact prefix reductions.
+Qwen and Mellum profiles currently do not use it because their paths are tuned around direct decode merge and compact prefix reductions.
 Disable it when testing whether Gemma4 fallbacks or merge costs come from branch-level reduction.

-Supported adapters: Qwen35Moe Qwen3Next Gemma4 Normal models: use standard llama.cpp path
+Supported adapters: Qwen35Moe Qwen3Next Gemma4 Mellum GPT-OSS DeepSeek2 / GLM Flash GLM-DSA / GLM-5.2 GLM4 MoE Normal models: use standard llama.cpp path

 Measured Qwen3.6 Results